-The Bond FDR Clinic (the Clinic) provides high quality, caring, client-centred specialist family dispute resolution services at a low cost to achieve the best possible outcomes for clients in conflict and for the entire community as a result.
+The Bond Law Family Dispute Resolution Clinic provides high quality, caring, client-centred specialist family dispute resolution services at a low cost to achieve the best possible outcomes for clients in conflict and for the entire community as a result.

 The Clinic aims to assist families and children through FDR to overcome the challenges associated with separation, and to establish effective post-separation parenting arrangements for the family’s well-being into the future.
 The Clinic is dedicated to reducing the negative effects of dispute and conflict, and improving and strengthening relationships.

 The Clinic also aims to provide Bond FDR students with supervised family dispute resolution (‘FDR’) workplace experience with a focus on best practice and safety.
 FDRP trainees are able to do a maximum of 20 hours supervised practice in the Bond University FDR Clinic.
 Trainees who have completed their training with other organisations may apply to complete their final 20 hours of supervised practice in the Bond FDR Clinic.
 These trainees will be required to provide evidence of their completed training and supervised FDR sessions for consideration.